 Each of these tools is intended for a specific teaching or learning purpose, but some of the tools provided here have multiple functions.

-The tools on this guide are open source, free (some with options to upgrade), or are supported by a department on campus.
+The tools in this guide are open source, free (some with options to upgrade), or are supported by a department on campus.

 All the other tools which are not supported by campus departments have been tested by staff in the Media Studio.

-If you have any questions about any of the tools on this list, have suggestions for additions or questions about how they can be used in teaching, please feel free to contact the library Media Studio.
+If you have any questions about any of the tools on this list, have suggestions for additions or questions about how they can be used in teaching, please feel free to contact us.

 We have tried to provide considerations for whether the tool: